ybgskr12/Reforestation/README.md

-## What do Alexander the Great and Winnie the Pooh have in common?
-Same middle name.
+## What do you call a bear with no teeth?
+A gummy bear!